deeheber/pittsburghese-translator-alexa-skill/README.md

 Once a phrase is repeated back, the user has the option to repeat the phrase, repeat/slow down the phrase, or translate another phrase.

 ## Developer Notes
-This skill was built using the ASK CLI and uses [AWS Lambda](https://aws.amazon.com/lambda/).
+This skill was built using the ASK CLI and uses [Lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
 More info on how to get started can be found [here](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html).

 Contributions are welcome.
 We're specifically looking for ideas for Pittsburghese phrases to store for Alexa to repeat back.
 Check out our contribution guidelines [here](https://github.com/deeheber/pittsburghese-translator-alexa-skill/blob/master/CONTRIBUTING.md)